WNBA star Brittney Griner released from Russian detention in prisoner swap for convicted arms dealer - KESQ

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Betsy Klein, Phil Mattingly, Kevin Liptak, Haley Britzky, Shawna Mizelle, Uliana Pavlova and Anna Chernova contributed to this report.
+CNN’s Becky Anderson, Haley Britzky, Matthew Chance, Anna Chernova, Betsy Klein, Alex Marquardt, Phil Mattingly, Shawna Mizelle and Uliana Pavlova contributed to this report.